Stepstones and pitfalls of a successful leader

 Setting boundaries is a required skill of a successful leader

 While setting boundaries and respecting the time of the co-workers, misunderstandings can easily arise.
-Mika explained why open communication is important to reduce the pressure in working together.
+Open communication is important to reduce the pressure in working together.

 Offering your team the opportunity to reach you at any time satisfies the basic need of security and community, which will strengthen your leader position but also bears a risk of creating pressure for the leaders.
 Therefore, setting clear boundaries is a crucial skill in leadership.